Mateusinho: Club career

 Born in Magé, Rio de Janeiro, Mateusinho made his senior debut with CF Rio de Janeiro in the 2016 Campeonato Carioca Série C. After playing just one match for Serrano-RJ in the 2017 Campeonato Carioca Série B1, he moved to America-RJ ahead of the 2018 season, but played for the under-20 side.

 Mateusinho later played for Carioca Série C side Mageense in the remainder of the 2018 season, and remained more than a year without a club before being presented at Goytacaz in August 2020.
 On 8 February 2021, he joined Moto Club.

 In August 2021, Mateuzinho was announced in the squad of Tuntum for the year's Campeonato Maranhense Segunda Divisão.
 The following 5 January, he agreed to a deal with Série B side Sampaio Corrêa.

 On 18 January 2023, after being a regular starter for Sampaio during the 2022 season, Mateusinho signed a five-year contract with Série A team Cuiabá; the club paid R$ 1.3 million for 50% of his economic rights.
+On 31 July, his contract was suspended after being allegedly involved in the 2023 Brazilian football match-fixing scandal.